dkallen78/ESP32-CYD-for-beginners/example-programs/BB_SPI_LED/06-hello-class/README.md

 myObject.someVariable
 ```

 So far so good?
 See that `public` bit?
 That means that everything below `public` is available for use outside of the class (more on that another time).
 The important thing is that you can not only declare as many variables/attributes as you'd like, you can also create functions/methods.
-Let's make a class for our text box.
+Let's go ahead and make a class for our text box.

 ## Making the text box class